- Why the UK remains a strong investment market in 2026

 -

 Urgency without explanation.
-Sellers who need to close in 30 days and won't say why are almost always dealing with something they haven't told you about.
+Sellers who need to close in 30 days and won't say why are usually dealing with something they haven't told you about.
 Legitimate sellers can be flexible.
-I'd avoid the rest.

 -